 It’s like trying to sell spectacles to short-sighted people.
-Once they put on a pair of spectacles, it becomes hard for them to not use them.
+Many of them would insist, not needing one.
+But once they put on a pair of spectacles, it becomes hard for them to not use them.

 Week 2 Recap & Takeaways

-Look around, and you’ll find many companies using the loss aversion marketing strategy.
+Look around, and you’ll find many companies using loss aversion in their marketing.

 Netflix and Spotify are great examples, where they provide their users with a 30-days free trial.
-At the end of the trial, most users would avoid losing access to the service and start paying.
+At the end of the trial, most users would want to avoid losing access and start paying.

 Week 3 – Building a Website

-We’re not building a boring website with the usual ‘Home’, ‘About’, ‘Our Values’ and ‘Mission’ pages.
-Customers think about themselves and less about a company’s values.
-Don’t get me wrong, I’m not saying that your values aren’t important.
-I’m suggesting that it’ll be better to embody your values in the business, rather than having to create a page for it.
+Also we’re not building a boring website with the usual ‘Home’, ‘About’, ‘Our Values’ and ‘Mission’ pages.
+Most customers only think about themselves.
+Don’t get me wrong, I’m not saying that there’s no need to put up an About Us page.
+I’m suggesting that you build your website to navigate your customer through a sales process.

 Purchase hosting and domain

-I like to think of domain names just like addresses in real life.
-You want to register a domain name that has a high perceived value and one you can exit.
+I like to think of domain names just like house addresses in real life.
+You want a domain name that has a high perceived value and one you can exit from.
 For example, hotels.com would be more valuable compared to findhotelsmalaysia.com.

 Use Flippa.com to get ideas for a high-valued domain name.

-Web hosting is basically storing your website files on a server.
+Web hosting is basically where your website files are stored.
 The different types of hosting plans cater to different website owners’ needs.
 I would recommend starting off with a shared hosting plan to keep your costs low.
 Then scale up into faster hosting as your site grows.

 You can take a look at hosting recommendations on Bitcatcha.

 As soon as the domain is pointed correctly to the hosting, I proceeded to install WordPress on the site.
 I chose WordPress because it’s easy for me to set up a website with it.
-Don’t get stressed up with choosing the ‘right’ platform to build your website.
+Again, don’t get stressed with choosing the ‘right’ platform to build your website.

 I installed DIVI, a WordPress theme with a drag-and-drop builder on my site.

-You can see the site I built here: https://forge.my/
+You can see the site I built: https://forge.my/

 Building a high-converting landing page.